 KeyBank is a regional bank headquartered in Cleveland, yet they’re one of the 30 biggest banks in the U.S. They send more than 10-million pieces of direct mail each year.
 After a careful analysis of their marketing strategy, they determined that they were spending too much time and money on the creative aspects of their direct mail campaigns.
 Furthermore, they were sacrificing creativity in their delivery and messaging.
 As a result, response rates were declining.
 So the bank turned to templates to standardize their marketing messages and save money.

-KeyBank developed six direct mail templates that would serve as a foundation for their marketing messages and offers.
+KeyBank developed six direct mail templates that served as the foundation for their marketing messages and offers.
 The templates were pre-printed, then KeyBank changed the copy for each campaign.
 This also allowed them to achieve a faster time to market for each campaign.
 As a result, they reduced their cost per piece by more than 17% and because the mailings were more targeted, they didn’t have to mail as many.
 Thus, their ROI increased.

 Save yourself the headache of developing a new campaign from scratch every time you want to market a new product or service.
 Create a series of marketing templates in advance, then stick with them as you work your way through each campaign.
 Not only will it present your bank as a consistent brand (which has its own set of benefits), you’ll likely achieve favorable results with cost savings and ROI.

 5. Santander Bank: Offer a Bonus for Business, But Make the Details Clear